Holocene climatic optimum: Global effects

 Northwestern Europe experienced warming, but there was cooling in Southern Europe.
 In the southwestern Iberian Peninsula, forest cover reached its peak between 9,760 and 7,360 years BP as a result of high moisture availability and warm temperatures during the HCO.
 In Central Europe, the HCO was when human impact on the environment first became clearly detectable in sedimentological records, with the portion of the HCO from 9,000 to 7,500 BP being associated with minimal human impact and environmental stability, the portion from 7,500 to 6,300 BP with human impact only observed in pollen records, and the portion after 6,300 BP with substantial human influence on the environment.
+Northeastern Poland became wetter due to increased precipitation.

+In Anatolia, there is little isotopic evidence for a distinct HCO, suggesting that its impact was minimal in this region.
 In the Middle East, the HCO was associated with frost-free winters and abundant Pistacia savannas.
 It was during this interval that the domestication of cereals and Neolithic population growth occurred in the region.

 The onset of the HCO in the southern Ural Mountains was simultaneous with that in Northern Europe, while its termination occurred between 6,300 and 5,100 BP.
 Winter warming of 3 to 9 °C and summer warming of 2 to 6 °C occurred in northern central Siberia.